-- Do not eat or drink anything after midnight the night before surgery - Shower with antibacterial soap (Hibiclens) and brush your teeth the morning of surgery! - Clean your bellybutton! - Do not apply moisturizers or wear makeup - Remove any jewelry and/or piercings and leave them at home - Bring loose comfortable clothes for after surgery including button-up shirt and soft pants. - Arrive at hospital at the designated time and check in at the front desk - You will be taught how to care for your drains in recovery.
-We have also included instructions at the end of this packet. - You must have someone with you the day of surgery to drive you home and take care of you the first night after surgery at a minimum. - Once awake enough, walk for approximately 5 minutes every 2 hours, at a minimum
+- Do not eat or drink anything after midnight the night before surgery - Shower with Hibiclen (provided to you) and brush your teeth the morning of surgery. - Clean your bellybutton! - Do not apply moisturizers or wear makeup - Remove any jewelry and/or piercings and leave them at home if possible - Bring loose comfortable clothes for after surgery including button-up shirt and soft pants. - Arrive at hospital at the designated time and check in at the front desk - You must have someone with you the day of surgery to drive you home and take care of you the first night after surgery at a minimum.